Skip to main content

 suggest_adrs

-Analyze code changes or project context to suggest architectural decision records (ADRs) with advanced prompting.
-Prevents duplication and leverages Reflexion learning for consistent decisions.
+Analyze code changes and project context to suggest architectural decision records using advanced AI techniques.

 Instructions